Release-Candidate/1-billion-row-challenge/README.md

   Range (min … max):   51.702 s … 52.176 s    5 runs
 ```

-### Moving all Variable Declarations out of the Inner Loop
+### Is not Faster: Moving all Variable Declarations out of the Inner Loop

+**This is not faster than the previous solution**.
+Ii left this in here to show, that even if a benchmark tells us that a version is faster (by 1s, or 2%) we should **always** recheck such (relatively) small differences.
+Rerunning the benchmark 2 times shows, that this is actually slower than the previous version.
+Yes, other programs (or whatever) running on the same machine _do_ alter benchmark results, even by making them seemingly faster.

 By moving all variable declarations out of the inner loop, we can reduce the run time by another second, so it is now 51s.